Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits

 A key insight is that even when the deterministic dynamics converge to a non-trivial stable fixed point (i.e., an active state), the presence of non-orthogonal, nearly degenerate eigenvectors can undermine this stability in the presence of noise \cite{Murphy2009, Benayoun2010, DiSanto2018} .
 Specifically, the poor representation of orthogonal directions in the eigen-basis makes the system highly sensitive to certain perturbations, allowing stochastic fluctuations to push it away from the active state and trap it near the quiescent one.
 As a consequence, the dynamics becomes intermittent, exhibiting avalanche-like activity: transient, noise-driven excursions of variable amplitude into higher activity states.
 This illustrates how non-normality, when combined with intrinsic stochasticity, can give rise to rich dynamical regimes that are entirely absent in the purely deterministic system (see \cite{Benayoun2010, DiSanto2018} and Section~\ref{Sec.non-norm} for further discussion).

-\paragraph*{\textbf{ Structural non-normal effects: feedforward and feedback network motifs.}}
+\subsection{Structural non-normal effects: feedforward and feedback network motifs.}

-To investigate how non-normal dynamics generalize from individual excitatory-inhibitory (x/y) units to interconnected circuits, we now analyze simple network motifs composed of multiple coupled x/y populations.
-Our goal is to understand how the non-normal effects identified at the single-unit level are shaped by the architecture of inter-unit interactions.
+To investigate how non-normal dynamics extend from individual excitatory-inhibitory (x/y) units to interconnected circuits, we analyze simple network motifs composed of multiple coupled x/y populations.
+Our aim is to understand how the non-normal features identified at the single-unit level are modulated by the architecture of inter-unit interactions.